- Core inflation, which excludes the most volatile elements of the CPI, increased one tenth, to 1.4%

-Compared to a year earlier, within the major CPI groups, energy products and non-energy industrial goods increased their growth rate.
+Compared to a year earlier, within the major groups of the CPI, energy products and non-energy industrial goods increased their growth rate.
 The former place its annual rate at 7.8%, that is, 1.6 percentage points more than in the previous month, an acceleration registered by all its components.
 Non-energy industrial goods increased their interannual rate by nine tenths, up to 1%, due to the effect of the regulatory change in the payment of medicines and not due to increases in the prices of these products.
-This upward step on the annual rate will disappear in July 2013.
+This upward step over the annual rate will disappear in July 2013.
 Within this group, the reduction of the annual rate of clothing and footwear by two tenths, to 0.2%, stands out, which may respond to a greater intensity of the sales.

 On the contrary, the moderation of the annual rate of food stands out in six tenths, up to 2.8%, to which its two main components have contributed.
-Processed food registers an annual rate of 3.2%, compared to 3.8% the previous month, a slowdown that is largely due to the effect of the tobacco price increase of a year earlier.
-Fresh foods reduce the annual rate by half a point, up to 2%, as a consequence of the decrease in vegetables and poultry and sheep meat.
+Processed food registers an annual rate of 3.2%, compared to 3.8% in the previous month, a slowdown that is largely due to the effect of the rising cost of tobacco a year earlier.
+Fresh food reduces the annual rate by half a point, up to 2%, as a consequence of the decrease in vegetables and poultry and sheep meat.

 Services cut their annual inflation rate by two tenths, up to 1%, due to the evolution of tourism and hospitality and telephony; The price of intercity (air) public transport and, to a lesser extent, urban, act in the opposite direction.